≡ Menu

 Both of Ameritas’ variable UL policies link policy growth to the performance of specific investment options selected by the policyholder from among a menu made available by Ameritas.

-Performance II VUL offers a wider variety of investment options and places a greater emphasis on cash-value growth compared to Adviser II VUL.
+Performance II VUL offers a wider variety of investment options and emphasizes cash-value growth more than Adviser II VUL.

-Ameritas also offers a survivorship UL policy that, along with flexible premiums and cash-value growth, covers two individual insureds and pays out upon the death of the second.
+Ameritas also offers a survivorship UL policy that, along with flexible premiums and cash-value growth, covers two insured individuals and pays out upon the death of the second.

 Survivorship policies are often used as a cost-efficient means of transferring wealth to succeeding generations.

-Ameritas is a quality life insurance company that could potentially be the right choice for you, depending on your individual needs and circumstances.
-With strong financial ratings and excellent customer service, it is a reliable option for many individuals seeking life insurance coverage.
-However, it’s important to remember that every insurance company has its own unique strengths and weaknesses, and what may be the best fit for one person may not be the best fit for another.
-Therefore, it’s essential to shop around and compare multiple insurance companies to ensure that you are getting the coverage you need at a price you can afford.
-Without exploring all of your options, you won’t know for sure if Ameritas is the right life insurance company for you.
+Ameritas is a quality life insurance company that could be the right choice for you, depending on your needs and circumstances.
+Financial solid ratings and excellent customer service make it a reliable option for many seeking life insurance coverage.
+However, it’s important to remember that every insurance company has unique strengths and weaknesses, and what may be the best fit for one person may not be the best fit for another.
+Therefore, shopping around and comparing multiple insurance companies is essential to ensure you get the coverage you need at a price you can afford.
+Without exploring your options, you won’t know if Ameritas is the right life insurance company for you.

 0 comments… add one